BoChenGroup/WHAI/README.md

 ## Introduction
 This code implement the Weibull Hybrid Autoencoding Inference (WHAI), from the 2018 ICLR paper with the title "WHAI: Weibull Hybrid Autoencoding Inference for Deep Topic Modeling".

+To train an inference network jointly with a deep generative topic model, making it both scalable to big corpora and fast in out-of-sample prediction, we develop Weibull hybrid autoencoding inference (WHAI) for deep latent Dirichlet allocation, which infers posterior samples via a hybrid of stochastic-gradient MCMC and autoencoding variational Bayes.
+The effectiveness and efficiency of WHAI are illustrated with experiments on big corpora.

 This source code is made publicly available for reproducibility purposes, it is not optimized for speed, minimally documented but fully functional.